thunlp/TensorFlow-TransX/README.md

 The implementation of TransE [1], TransH [2], TransR [3], TransD [4] for knowledge representation learning (KRL).
 The overall framework is based on TensorFlow.
 We use C++ to implement some underlying operations such as data preprocessing and negative sampling.
 For each specific model, it is implemented by TensorFlow with Python interfaces so that there is a convenient platform to run models on GPUs.

+These codes will be gradually integrated into the new framework [[OpenKE]](https://github.com/thunlp/openke).

 # Customizing Your Own Model